-- 14. No single factor will determine if transactions together form, evidence, give effect to, or arise from, substantially one arrangement. - (a) It is a question of fact involving matters of degree, taking into account all relevant circumstances.
-The circumstances that are relevant will depend on the individual case and will include the circumstances surrounding the transactions.
+- 14. No single factor will determine if transactions together form, evidence, give effect to, or arise from, substantially one arrangement. - (a) It is a question of fact involving matters of degree, taking into account all relevant circumstances.23 The circumstances that are relevant will depend on the individual case and will include the circumstances surrounding the transactions.
 The intentions, actions and conduct of the party liable to pay the duty, along with any other persons involved, are potentially relevant. - (b) It is determined by the facts and circumstances at the time the transactions are entered into.
-Facts which establish the transactions are of a fortuitous nature may lead to a determination that the transactions are not linked even though they might result in one arrangement.23 - 15.
+Facts which establish the transactions are of a fortuitous nature may lead to a determination that the transactions are not linked even though they might result in one arrangement.24 - 15.
 Multiple transactions will generally be substantially one arrangement if there is an underlying connection between them that indicates they constitute a single arrangement between any of the parties.
 The connection must be an intentional one and not merely coincidental. - 16.
 The use of assets together following their purchase is an indicator there may be an underlying connection between multiple transactions.
-However, for the transactions to be taken as substantially one arrangement, there must be other factors that indicate the relationship between the transactions is integral and not simply fortuitous.
+However, for the transactions to be taken as substantially one arrangement, there must be other factors that indicate the relationship between the transactions is integral and not simply fortuitous. - 17.
+When determining if transactions are substantially one arrangement, the Commissioner will consider them from the perspective of the purchaser, transferee or acquirer.
+The fact that the transferor or vendor is the same in respect of each transaction is not a deciding factor and the intention of the transferor or vendor will not generally be relevant.25

-16 Chief Commissioner of State Revenue and Pacific General Securities Ltd and Finmore Holdings Pty Ltd (2004) 58 ATR 17 at 23.
+17 Chief Commissioner of State Revenue and Pacific General Securities Ltd and Finmore Holdings Pty Ltd (2004) 58 ATR 17 at 23.